kluivert-queiroz/wipro-code-challenge/challenge-functions/README.md

 # Functions challenge

-This challenge consists in four issues that you must to solve.
+This challenge consists in four functions that you must implement.

 ## How to start?